raspishake/rsudp/docs/about.rst

 .. figure::  _static/4d-event.png
     :align:   center

-    An earthquake event on vertical (accelerometer and geophone) channels of a Raspberry Shake 4D, recorded by rsudp and saved by its plotting module.
+    An earthquake event recorded on the accelerometer and geophone channels of a Raspberry Shake 4D, recorded by rsudp and saved by its plotting module.